Candy and Confectionery Gummy Candy Recipes

 What Inspired This Carrot Candy Recipe?

-One of the best things about autumn baking is the wide range of seasonal flavors.
-Not just pumpkin spice (obviously!) but all of the other classics, like apple, pear, coffee, hazelnut, and chai.
+One of my favorite things about autumn baking?
+The wide range of seasonal flavors.
+Not just pumpkin spice (obviously!) but all of the other classics, like apple, pear, coffee, and chai.
 Somehow I feel like I’ll never run out of new combinations.

 Hand holding two squares of carrot ginger gummy candy